udexon/GOQ/Q14_GOQ_Tech_Singularity.md

 In short, out Countdown Towards Technological Singularity (CTTS) will consists of developing a Tamagotchi clone in 2020 to producing R0D0 by 2030.

+### #GOQ_Q16
+- In technical terms, what are the efforts required in upgrading a Tamagotchi clone to R0D0?

+A Tamagotchi clone is a non-technical analogy to describe a mobile devices with various sensors.
+This is to make the majority of non-physics oriented programmers to be more aware of the physical environment, and oriented their code and variables towards physical quantities.
+Robotics and game programmers have already done this.
+However, more awareness is needed so that the majority of programmers become "physics aware".

 Tamagotchi and R2D2

 React native sensors -- more programmer adoption.
 Good sign.